berk-turan/nexus-sdk/docs/toolkit-rust.md

 /// Bootstrap multiple Tools at a custom address.
 ///
-/// When definining multiple Tools, their `NexusTool::path` must be unique.
+/// When defining multiple Tools, their `NexusTool::path` must be unique.
 #[tokio::main]
 async fn main() {
     bootstrap!(([0, 0, 0, 0], 8081), [MyTool, MyOtherTool])